 For a limited period only we are able to give you our awesome 150-page ‘Interview Skills’ guide free of charge.This 150-page guide is a MUST HAVE resource for anyone who is going to apply for the Fire Service.
 This guide has been written by a former serving Fire Officer with over 17 years experience.
 It is the perfect guide to help you prepare for the comprehensive interview and includes 50 answers to tough interview questions!
 The guide will be sent to you via email within a few seconds of your order being placed.

 A FREE ‘FIREFIGHTER FITNESS’ INFORMATION GUIDEThis FREE guide has been specifically designed to show you how to get as fit as the UK’s firefighters.
 It is packed full of fitness tips and advice to help you pass the work related fitness tests.

 Please note –The Fitness guide is contained at the rear of your guide.
 The Interview Skills Guide will be sent to you via email within seconds of your order.

 FREE 30-DAYS ACCESS TO FIREFIGHTER JOB ALERT SERVICE!Do you want to know when your Fire Service is RECRUITING NEXT?
 If the answer is yes then you need our FREE ‘Firefighter Job Alert’ service.
 YOU get to find out first when jobs arise anywhere in the UK.
 To save you the hassle of scouring the Internet /newspapers everyday in search for firefighter posts, we will do it for you for the first 30 days absolutely free!
 After the 30 days free trial is over the service is automatically charged at just £4.95 plus vat per month with no minimum term.
+You may cancel at anytime.
+If you cancel before the free 30-days are up, you will not be charged.
 See our terms and conditions for more details.

 Be the first to know when the Fire Service is recruiting!